‘He taught us more than he will ever know’

 “Colby tended to bring out the best in all of us,” Moore said.
 “I’m a better person because of him.
 He was one of those kids who just wanted to live a normal life and he wanted to be treated just like a normal student in class.
 One of the best features was that he had a great mixture of shyness and humor, an incredible sense of humor too.

-“Of course everyone knew he was fighter – fighting cancer with the attitude of never quitting, but many people don’t know the impact he had on Jefferson-Morgan,” Brandon Robinson, principal at Jefferson-Morgan High School, said.
+“Of course everyone knew he was fighter – fighting cancer with the attitude of never quitting, but many people don’t know the impact he had on Jefferson-Morgan,” Jeff-Morgan Principal Brandon Robinson said.
 “Colby was a special kid in our school district.
 He was always so positive with a smile that could light up a room.
 He had a great sense of humor that all his classmates and teachers enjoyed.

 Robinson said Colby had an immense impact on his life.